-Leah’s compositions and research are regularly presented at university events around the United States.
-She has presented her work at Penn State’s Annual Sustainability Institute Spotlight, Bard College’s Storytelling: Winning the Climate Narrative event through the World-Wide Climate Teach-In, Penn State’s IllumiNATION art expo, and Bucknell’s 9th Annual Sustainability Symposium.
+Leah regularly presents her compositions and research at university events around the world.
+In the United States, she has presented her work at Penn State’s Annual Sustainability Institute Spotlight, Bard College’s Storytelling: Winning the Climate Narrative event through the World-Wide Climate Teach-In, Penn State’s IllumiNATION art expo, and Bucknell’s 9th Annual Sustainability Symposium.
+In Europe, Leah has presented at Musicology in Progress at the University of Pavia, Italy.
+Most recently, Leah presented at the 2023 Uhambo Luyazilawula: Embodied Wandering Practices PSI Conference in Johannesburg, South Africa.

 Leah has participated in multiple new music festivals and workshops, including the Alba Music Festival, Longy’s Divergent Studio, the SPLICE Institute, Really Spicy Opera’s Libretto Workshop, and the Charlotte New Music Festival.
 Leah has served as a social media intern for both the Alba Music Festival and the Charlotte New Music Festival.
 Most recently, Leah participated in the 2022 Composing in the Wilderness Backpacking Trip.

 In 2023, Leah was named a winner of the 2023 West Cork Young Composers Competition (Ireland) for her string quartet, The Hartford, 1894.
 In 2021, Leah was the winner of the Pennsylvania Chamber Winds’ Call for Scores for her woodwind quintet, Five for Five.
 Likewise, her fixed media playback piece, Ritual, was selected for the 2021 National Student Electronic Music Event.

-Leah regularly collaborates in opera and theater.
+Leah regularly collaborates in opera, theater, and dance.
 She has been commissioned by Chelsea Opera for their, Reimagine: Forging the future through song concert, and a mini opera, Sidewalk Serenade.
-Leah has also composed music for the Penn State original play, Headspace.
+Leah has also composed music for the play, Headspace, by Frederick D. Miller.
+In Ireland, Leah consistently collaborates with bharatanatyam dancer Subashini Goda Verakataramani on interdisciplinary improvisatory projects.

-As a performer, Leah has premiered some of her own works, as well works by other new music composers, including David Adu-Appeagyei, Abbie Adams, and Emily McPherson.
-She has been a member of the Penn State Opera Theater, Oswego Opera Theater, Oriana Singers, Discantus, and No Refund Theater.
-Currently, Leah is a performer in the University College Dublin Composers Ensemble and the Irish Composers Collective in house ensemble.
+As a performer, Leah has premiered some of her own works, as well works by other new music composers, including Gabriel L. Newvine, David Adu-Appeagyei, Emily McPherson, Jacqueline Fletcher, Oisín Dilger, and Lark McIvor.
+She has been a member of the Penn State Opera Theater, Oswego Opera Theater, Oriana Singers, Discantus, No Refund Theater, and the University College Dublin Composition Ensemble.
+Currently, Leah is a vocalist in Ensemble ICC, the in-house ensemble of the Irish Composers Collective.